ItsACatastrophe/backend-take-home/README.md

 There is no differentiation made between developer and standard dependencies for this package so this is all you need to do.

-## Setup with Another Virutal Environment
+## Setup with Another Virtual Environment

 If you're choosing to use another virtual environment (or even install the packages globally) I'll assume you're better aquainted with the commands required to install packages.
 Just make sure you check the `/Pipfile` for package versions to ensure there's no mismatching.